www.kawakib.com

 • sociability - does their presence foster “a family feeling”, do they share themselves freely or are they closed off into their own world?

 • stability - do they evidence a calm joy in learning or performing; can they take corrections without “losing steam” & faltering?
-Do they distract others with erratic behaviour or acting-out?
+Do they distract others with erratic behavior or acting out?

-You see I take performing very seriously, and I consider it a privilege, not a right.
-The audience deserves the best we can do for them.
+You can see that I take performing very seriously, and I consider it a privilege, not a right.
+The audience deserves the best we can do.

-I hope this helps you understand why I may ask certain people for certain shows, and if you have any questions please let me know.
+I hope this helps you understand why I may ask certain dancers for certain shows;, and if you have any questions please let me know.
 If you don't understand why I judged someone appropriate for a show over someone else - remember the element of mercy may be involved.